VirtualVasquez/TriviaGame/README.md

-# Trivia Game
+# Mega Trivia X
-Week 5 Assignment: Trivia Game

-## Mega Man X Trivia
+How well do you know the Mega Man X series?

-This is an assignment that was given during the fifth week of University of Miami Coding bootcamp.
-This particular trivia game is the easier variant of two versions we could have done.
-All the questions appear upon hitting the "Mission Start" button.

-## Purpose
+## Motivation

-The purpose of this was to learn how to implement timers into JavaScript.
-For the most part, I was successful, but I failed to get clearInterval() to take work properly, so I had to find a work around.
+The purpose of this was to learn how to implement timed events with javascript/jQuery, as well as DOM manipulation.
+These actions are some of the fundamental asepcts of nearly all web applications, DOM manipulation more so than timed events.
+Though it is not _always_ necessary to have DOM manipulation in a web application, any self-respecting web developer should at least know how to implement it in some shape or form.

 ## Links

-To play the game immediately: https://virtualvasquez.github.io/TriviaGame/# To see my portfolio (still in progress):https://virtualvasquez.github.io/Basic-Portfolio/portfolio.html
+To play the game immediately: https://virtualvasquez.github.io/TriviaGame/#

 ## Screenshots
 ![Start](assets/images/start.png)